 Always Be On The Lookout For Disease-Carrying Bugs

 Ticks!
 Ticks are always one of the most prominent pests that just love to hide out in our gardens during the summer months; especially if you live near a wooded area.
 And let’s not forget, ticks are one of the largest carriers of Lyme Disease.
 Just a simple brush of your arm on one of your plants can provide the perfect platform for a tick to grab on to.
 While most of this is unavoidable, it is always a concern of gardeners.
 Simply check your arms and legs, and all exposed areas of the skin after you’ve completed your gardening session for the day.
 Although, we suggest you wear long sleeves and pants with high socks to avoid ticks.
+If you’re not sure about which disease your plants have, see our list for plant diseases.

 While most of the plants that you’ll be planting are likely non-poisonous, there are a few garden-staple plants that technically do contain toxins that could potentially be harmful to humans and pets if ingested.
 For example, poinsettias and hydrangeas can be especially poisonous if ingested.
 For gardeners who want to use these plants in their garden, they are always sure to be cognizant of their children and pets!